agruver04/project-notebook/November 16.md

 Talked about this above, we really didn't have a ton of time to coordinate this week and to be honest I know that Nathan wanted to look at the AI intermediate representation but I'm not sure how far into that he got.

 ## Post-critique summary
+Tyler provided a lot of good feedback on our language, I think the most important pieces were that we should try to enforce linebreaks in our code if possible to make it more human readible, and to go for a weak-medium-strong setup instead of rock paper scissors.
+I'll have to talk to him more about what exactly his vision is here but I agree that the RPS setup runs the risk of leading to "build order wins".

 ## Post-critique reflection

+Tyler's feedback was on point and makes the design of our game better!